underscorefunk/build-apps-with-rust/src/server/server_client_communication/server_functions.md

 Actions are created with the `create_action` function which accepts two arguments:
 - `cx` — A scope context in which the action will be run
-- `task` — A function to run asynchronously
+- `task` — A function to run asynchronously.
+Arguments should always be passed by reference

 An actions tasks is triggered by calling the `dispatch` method on the `Action`.